DigiArea/maple-www/README.md

 ![MapleWWW tools](http://digi-area.com/images/light/maplewww/logo.png)

 [Maple WWW](http://digi-area.com/light/MapleWWW/) is a technology that brings Maple Worksheets to the World Wide Web.
 Maple WWW is made with Closure IDE.

 Maple WWW Tool com.digiarea.maple.www is an Eclipse plugin to prepare Maple Worksheets for Maple WWW.
+See more information in the [Maple WWW Getting Started](http://digi-area.com/light/MapleWWW/getting-started.php).

 #### Requirements
  - Eclipse Kepler or higher